GCSS-MC Capability Support and Decommissioning Services

 Quick Summary

-The Department of the Navy's Marine Corps Systems Command (MCSC) is conducting market research via a Request for Information (RFI) to identify sources capable of providing capability support and decommissioning services for the Global Combat Support System Marine Corps (GCSS-MC).
-GCSS-MC is an Oracle-based Enterprise Resource Planning (ERP) system managing logistics, supply, and maintenance for over 25,000 users.
-This RFI is strictly for information and planning; no enhancements or modernization efforts are being considered.
-Responses are due May 14, 2026.
+The Marine Corps Systems Command (MCSC), on behalf of the Portfolio Acquisition Executive Mission Systems (PAE MS), is conducting market research through this Request for Information (RFI) to identify sources capable of providing capability support and decommissioning services for the Global Combat Support System Marine Corps (GCSS-MC).
+GCSS-MC is an Oracle-based Enterprise Resource Planning (ERP) system used for logistics, supply, and maintenance operations.
+This RFI is for planning purposes only and does not constitute a Request for Proposal.

 Scope of Work